Science

 2 min

-Gomis intervened in the debate this Tuesday afternoon Is there life after death?, From the IEC Cycle organized by the Institut d'Estudis Catalans and the ARA, in which physicist David Jou also participated.
-Gomis went on to explain that when a person suffers cardiac arrest or stops breathing, "there is still brain activity" at that moment.
-"There is an experience that is defined as near-death; we can explain it scientifically in many ways, but it is worthwhile to discuss it," Gomis added during the event, moderated by ARA Deputy Director Carla Turró.
+Gomis intervened this Tuesday afternoon in the debate Is there life after death?,from the IEC Cycle organized by the Institut d'Estudis Catalans and ARA, in which physicist David Jou also participated.
+Gomis continued explaining that when a person suffers cardiac arrest or stops breathing, "there is still brain activity" at that moment.
+"There is an experience that is defined as near-death, we can explain it scientifically in many ways, but it is worth it being the subject of debate," added Gomis during the session, moderated by the deputy director of ARA Carla Turró.

-Now, narrowing down the answer to "what is dying?", Gomis explained that when assessing whether a deceased person can be an organ donor, medicine looks at whether there is no longer any brain, respiratory, or cardiac activity.
-"A flat electroencephalogram.
+However, narrowing down the answer to "what is dying?", Gomis explained that when assessing whether a person who has died can be an organ donor, medicine looks at whether there is no longer any brain, respiratory, or cardiac activity.
+"Flat EEG.
 That person could be a donor," he explained.
-Regarding the possibility of extending life even after death, the doctor referred to scientific advances: "If, while someone is in cardiac and cerebral arrest, we can take some cells, culture them, and after a while transplant them...
-Where is the barrier?"
+Regarding the possibility of extending life even after death, the doctor referred to scientific advances: "If, while in cardiac and cerebral arrest, we take some cells, cultivate them, and after some time we can transplant them...
+Where is the barrier?".

 stats